Providing for children with special needs

 Special needs provisions

-The purpose of creating a special needs trust is to provide funds for your child while at the same time preserve your child’s ability to qualify for need-based governmental benefits, most commonly Social Security Disability Income (SSDI) or Medicaid.
+The purpose of creating a special needs trust is to provide funds for your child while at the same time preserving your child’s ability to qualify for need-based governmental benefits, most commonly Social Security Disability Income (SSDI) or Medicaid.
 An individual does not need to be a minor to have a special needs trust, but there are special rules for additions to a trust for a beneficiary who is age 65 or older.

 The government generally looks at assets in a standard trust that can be spent on behalf of the person with a disability as that person’s income or assets, which would usually disqualify the beneficiary from receiving government benefits.